Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per

 Only a short drive from Limerick, the Cliffs of Moher stand ready to stun you into silence.

-Stop to view some of the most spectacular cliffs in all of Europe, with sheer drops of over 600 feet.
-O'Brien's Tower is the place to take photos.
+View some of the most spectacular cliffs in all of Europe, with sheer drops of over 600 feet.

 Ride on the Mid West portion of Western Ireland's Wild Atlantic Way, crossing the vast limestone plateau of the Burren, which has been established as a national park because of its unusual combination of Alpine and Mediterranean flora.
 Ulster Catholics chased from their land by Cromwell were forced to resettle here.
 Pass by Corcomroe Abbey, whose ruins, almost indistinguishable from the stones of the surrounding Burren plateau, inspired W. B. Yeats to write his verse play The Dreaming of the Bones.

 Proceed to a lively university city which got its name, Dún Bhun na Gaillimhe, when it was but a "Fort at the mouth of the Gaillimh."